the-virtual-brain/tvb-root/README.md

 When using from sources (Pypi or Github, not TVB_Distribution), if you want BCT adapters enabled, you should manually download BCT <https://sites.google.com/site/bctnet/>
-and set env variable **BCT_PATH** towards the directory where you unzip BCT, plus also have Octave or Matlab installed with command line API enabled.
+and set env variable **BCT_PATH** towards the directory where you unzip BCT, plus also have Octave or Matlab installed with command line API enabled

 ### Testing

-For testing our packages, PyTest framework can be used.
+For testing our packages, the PyTest framework can be used.

 Pytest will run all files in the current directory and its subdirectories of the form test_*.py or *_test.py.